elisabattista/rough-volatility-forecasting/Project_Overview.md

 The project follows the evolution of volatility modelling from fractional dynamics to modern rough volatility frameworks.

-The journey begins with the observation that volatility exhibits persistence and dependence structures that cannot be fully captured by classical stochastic volatility models.
+The starting point is the observation that volatility exhibits persistence and dependence structures that cannot be fully captured by classical stochastic volatility models.

 The **Comte–Renault model** represents an important step in this direction by introducing fractional Brownian motion and long-memory effects into volatility dynamics.

 More recent empirical evidence suggests that volatility is not only persistent but also highly irregular at short time scales.
-This observation gave rise to the rough volatility paradigm, where volatility paths are considerably rougher than previously assumed.
+This insight gave rise to the rough volatility paradigm, according to which volatility trajectories are considerably rougher than previously assumed.

-To investigate these ideas, the thesis studies:
+To investigate this evolution, the thesis studies three models:

 * Comte–Renault
 * Rough Fractional Stochastic Volatility (RFSV)
 * Rough Bergomi

-and compares their forecasting performance with the widely used **HAR-RV benchmark**.
+and compares their forecasting performance against the widely used **HAR-RV benchmark**.

-Together, these models provide a natural progression from long-memory volatility models to modern rough volatility frameworks.
+Together, these models provide a natural progression from long-memory volatility modelling to modern rough volatility frameworks.

 ---

 ## Data and Empirical Framework

-The analysis is based on realized volatility data from the Oxford-Man Realized Library and covers six major equity indices:
+The analysis is based on daily realized volatility data from the Oxford-Man Realized Library and covers six major equity indices:

+* EURO STOXX 50
+* FTSE 100
+* S&P 500
+* NASDAQ Composite
+* Nikkei 225
+* Hang Seng Index

+The sample spans approximately two decades and includes a wide range of market environments, from periods of relative stability to episodes of extreme financial stress.

+For each index, realized volatility series are used to estimate model parameters, generate one-day-ahead forecasts, and evaluate predictive performance.

+The empirical framework is designed to ensure a fair comparison across all models through a common forecasting and evaluation procedure.

+---

+## Forecasting Framework

+The analysis follows four main steps:

+1. Construction of the HAR-RV benchmark.
+2. Calibration of the Comte–Renault, RFSV, and Rough Bergomi models.
+3. Estimation of the Hurst exponent to assess volatility roughness.
+4. Generation and evaluation of one-day-ahead volatility forecasts.

+Forecast accuracy is assessed using:

+* QLIKE Loss
+* Mean Squared Error (MSE) on log-volatility

+Statistical significance is evaluated through Diebold–Mariano tests.

+---

+## Main Findings

+The empirical results reveal a clear distinction between descriptive realism and forecasting performance.

+All six equity indices exhibit rough volatility behaviour, with estimated Hurst exponents significantly below 0.5.

+However, the superior ability of rough volatility models to describe volatility dynamics does not automatically translate into superior forecasting performance.

+The HAR-RV benchmark achieved the best overall out-of-sample results in five of the six markets considered, while the Hang Seng Index was the only market in which the alternative models consistently outperformed the benchmark.

+Overall, the findings suggest that increased model sophistication alone is not sufficient to guarantee better forecasts at the daily frequency.

+---

+## Future Directions

+The results obtained in this study are specific to daily realized volatility forecasting.

+A natural extension is the use of high-frequency intraday data, where volatility roughness is expected to be more pronounced.
+Future research will investigate whether rough volatility models become more competitive when forecasting volatility at finer time scales and under richer information sets.

 * EURO STOXX 50
 * FTSE 100